+This is Sierra's star designer and co-founder in the official Sierra magazine.
 In the same piece, she promotes a mystery game based on Agatha Christie, The Colonel's Bequest, by saying "I'm not really a mystery reader," and Phantasmagoria would later hint that we could probably tack the words "horror watcher" onto that list too.
 Just saying, this says quite a lot.
-"Master Storyteller", my
+"Master Storyteller" my entire arse.

-The most bittersweet part though when she brings up her retirement plans.
+The most bittersweet part is when she brings up her retirement plans.
 "I have dreams of retiring, going off in a sailboat for about two years.
 No, no, not really.
 I could never not do what I am doing, because I really enjoy it."
 In fact, that ended up being half-true.
 The takeover and collapse of Sierra was brutal and bloody, and the Williams' did indeed go sailing afterwards.
-Her last game was in 1999 though, ten years after this interview, and she's one of the few Sierra designers to have shown absolutely no interest in making a return.
-(Telltale announced acquiring the King's Quest license ages ago, but no details ever emerged - at this point, it's anyone's guess if they're still going to bother using it.)

 There's a fair amount of future-gazing in this issue too, including from Ken Williams.
 This was a year where the word 'multimedia' was a) exciting and b) had to be explained, with Williams' explanation going on to say "At Sierra, our goal is to someday fulfill our dream of making true interactive films" and "Don't be surprised if someday Hollywood's top actors are performing in Sierra products."